-The WOLF enhanced GFP+ production generated an ~18-fold increase in protein expression compared to the initial mixed population over 5 generations of sorting.
-This upstream process optimization could quickly boost the production of antibodies from a heterogenous population or significantly enrich a population prior to monoclonal selection without spending substantial time and money learning to operate a large, complex instrument.
-The WOLF makes the powerful technology of fluorescence activated cell sorting simple and accessible to any lab.
+Over 5 generations of sorting, the WOLF increased GFP+ production ~18-fold.
+This upstream process optimization could quickly boost the presence of antibody-producing cells in a heterogenous population, which could also be used upstream of monoclonal selection without spending substantial time and money learning to operate a large, complex instrument.
+The WOLF makes the powerful technology of fluorescenceactivated cell sorting accessible and simple for any lab to add it to their workflow.